msantos/libenospace/README.md

 * only effective if the program writes to one file, e.g., a log

-  The process can write many files of the maximum file size.
+  The process can write many files of the maximum file size until the disk space is full or the inode limit is reached.

 * if the maximum file size is set to 0, the process can still create 0 byte files possibly truncating existing files